-- Artist Talks: Committed to supporting the work of artists in the region, the museum regularly invites artists to discuss their work on view as part of the collection or in conjunction with a special exhibition.
+- Artist and Author Talks: Committed to supporting the work of artists in the region, the museum regularly invites artists to discuss their work on view as part of the collection or in conjunction with a special exhibition.
+Every quarter the museum invites local and regional authors for presentation about their recent publications or a variety of topics related to the Museum’s collection, special exhibitions, and local topics in history.

 - Gallery Tours and Lectures: In conjunction with special exhibitions, each month the museum offers walking tours and lectures led by a variety of guests speakers and scholars.